mattermost/docs/source/administration/config-settings.rst

 Terms of Service link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Configurable link to Terms of Service your organization may provide to end users.
+Configurable link to Terms of Service your organization may provide to end users on the footer of the sign-up and login pages.
 By default, links to a Terms of Service page hosted on about.mattermost.com.
 If changing the link to a different Terms of Service, make sure to include the "Mattermost Conditions of Use" notice to end users that must also be shown to users from the "Terms of Service" link.

+In version 5.17 and later, this setting does not change the terms of service link in **Main Menu > About Mattermost**, which refers to the Mattermost Terms of Service.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TermsOfServiceLink": "https://about.mattermost.com/default-terms/"`` with string input.                                 |